PostHog/posthog.com/contents/handbook/people/team-structure/core-experience.md

 - Part of our vision: It should be unbelievably easy and intuitive for anyone to use PostHog to get answers to  questions they have, and even find the answers to questions they had not considered asking.

-- To make our tech worthy of the religious following that is emerging around PostHog.
+- To make our tech worthy of the fanatical following that is emerging around PostHog.
 - Build the next generation of engineers and engineering leaders, who would be running things when we are at 100 developers.
 - Remain a highly flexible team, ready to adapt to changing business requirements.
 - Be part of formalizing "the PostHog way", and writing a book about it.